VAD37/unity-jenkinsfile/README.md

 `UNITY_INSTALL_LOCATION` : default to `C:\\Program Files\\Unity\\Hub\\Editor` (Required to find Unity path)

 `UNITYHUB` : default to `C:\Program Files\Unity Hub\Unity Hub.exe` (Required to install missing Unity version through Hub)

-`JENKINS_BUILD_ARCHIVE` : Second backup location for all build results files.
-Includes .aab and symbol link file for later debug.
-(If not set, Errors will be ignore and build file only accessible on jenkins server)

 ## Helpful tips